Secret management overview

 Cloak keys mask user IP addresses.
 All three keys must be identical across every IRC server in your network.
 Use the built-in just recipe:

-This runs scripts/gencloak-update-env.sh, which invokes UnrealIRCd’s gencloak command inside the container, parses the three keys, updates .env, and re-runs prepare-config.sh.
+scripts/gencloak-update-env.sh, which invokes UnrealIRCd’s gencloak command inside the container, parses the three keys, updates .env, and re-runs prepare-config.sh.

 IRC operator password (IRC_OPER_PASSWORD)